rnartallo/rnartallo.github.io/_pages/cv.md

 Education
 ======
 * DPhil in Mathematics, University of Oxford, 2026 (expected)
+  * Research student in Oxford Mathematical Brain Modelling group, Oxford Centre for Industrial and Applied Mathematics & Centre for Eudaemonia and Human Flourishing.
-* MMath in Mathematics with study in Europe, University of Warwick, 2022 - First Class *Study abroad in Universidad Complutense de Madrid (2021)
+* MMath in Mathematics with study in Europe, University of Warwick, 2022 - First Class
+  * Study abroad in Universidad Complutense de Madrid (2021)

 Work experience
 ======
+* Oct 2022 - June 2023: Graduate Teaching Assistant
+  * University of Oxford
+  * Teaching assistant for Numerical Solutions of PDEs & Further Mathematical Methods
+  * Oxfordshire
 * Oct 2021 - May 2022: Graduate Teaching Assistant
   * University of Warwick
   * Supervisor to ten first year undergraduate maths students.
 I ran support classes and marked assignments in core modules including: algebra, analysis and ODEs.